 Advanced compression options with tar

-Compressing archives reduces storage space and speeds up transfer times. tar supports various compression methods, allowing us to balance between compression speed and compression ratio.
+Compressing archives reduces storage space and speeds up transfer times. tar supports various compression methods, allowing you to balance between compression speed and compression ratio.

 Using gzip